 How to avoid PMI

 Mortgage insurance covers your lender, not you.
 That makes it an expense you'll want to avoid, if possible.
 Below are a few ways you can avoid PMI, if you're able:

 - Put 20% or more down: If you have a conventional loan, you won't have to pay PMI with a down payment of at least one-fifth of the home's purchase price.

 - Take a second mortgage: Often referred to as “piggybacking,” you can cap your first mortgage at 80% of your home's value and use a second mortgage to finance the rest.
 Lenders usually require a down payment of at least 10% for this option.

 - Choose a government-insured loan: If you're eligible for a VA loan, backed by the U.S. Department of Veteran Affairs, mortgage insurance isn't required.
 Same goes for USDA (United States Department of Agriculture) loans.
 Keep in mind, FHA loans require mortgage insurance.

-- Cancel PMI when possible: Once the balance of your mortgage loan falls below 80% of your home’s value or purchase price, you can look to refinance your mortgage or contact your lender about eliminating PMI.
+- Cancel mortgage insurance when possible: Stay up to do date with your home's market value and monitor your mortgage balance.
+Once the balance of your loan falls below 80% of your home's value or purchase price, consider refinancing or contact your lender about eliminating PMI.